davidupnext/Commit2Fit/README.md

 - **Upload and Manage Media Files**:
   - Users can upload and manage media files such as workout photos and videos.

+## Frontend Technologies

+- **JavaScript (ES6+)**:
+  - The app is built using modern JavaScript (ES6+), ensuring better performance and maintainability.
+We use features like arrow functions, async/await for asynchronous programming, destructuring, and modules to structure the code.

+- **React**:
+  - React is used to build the user interface, making the app dynamic and responsive.
+We utilize React's component-based architecture to manage the app's UI and state effectively.

+- **React Hooks**:
+  - We leverage React Hooks like `useState`, `useEffect`, and custom hooks for managing component states and side effects.

+- **Axios**:
+  - Axios is used for making HTTP requests to the backend (via AWS Lambda) for logging workouts, fetching progress, and interacting with other services.

+- **State Management**:
+  - The app uses React's `useState` for managing local component state and `useContext` for managing global state across the application.

+- **Form Validation**:
+  - We use libraries like `Formik` and `Yup` to handle form validation, ensuring that user input is correct before submitting.

 ## AWS Services to Use

 - **AWS Cognito**: